Monte Isola

 What to do

-Walk the full perimeter path — roughly 9 kilometres of marked trail ringing the shore through olive groves, fishing villages and lakeside terraces.
+Walk the full perimeter path: roughly 9 kilometres of marked trail ringing the shore through olive groves and fishing villages, along lakeside terraces.
 The circuit takes two to three hours at a comfortable pace with stops.
 Rent a bicycle in Peschiera Maraglio and cover the same ground faster, with detours into the upper hamlets.
-For the fit, the climb to the **Santuario della Madonna della Ceriola** at 600 metres is the definitive ascent: a sanctuary with origins attributed to a fifth-century chapel built by the bishop Vigilio of Brescia, rebuilt in its current form in the sixteenth century, with a twelfth-century wooden statue of the Madonna inside and unobstructed views of the entire lake from the terrace.
+For the fit, the climb to the **Santuario della Madonna della Ceriola** at 600 metres is the definitive ascent.
+The sanctuary's origins are attributed to a fifth-century chapel built by the bishop Vigilio of Brescia; the present building, in its current form, is sixteenth-century, with a twelfth-century wooden statue of the Madonna inside and unobstructed views of the entire lake from the terrace.
 The descent via Menzino and Sinchignano takes a different route down.

 Visit one of the active net-making workshops in Peschiera Maraglio to see the craft still being practiced (to verify which workshops accept visitors; the visitmonteisola.it site lists current operators).
 The neighbouring small islet of **San Paolo** (privately owned by the Beretta family) is visible from the ferry and ringed by cypress trees; access is not public, but the view across to it from Monte Isola is part of the landscape.